 Cryptocurrency underwent somewhat of a boom in 2017; everyone wanted in on what seemed like easy money.
 Buzzwords like “blockchain” began flying around as quickly as the boom happened, then seemed to die back down.

 This overwhelming influx of public interest, while beneficial in introducing the general public to something innovative, also brought in more sinister players.

 It seems like every week now there’s another headline about crypto, and they’re typically not positive.
 One of the major side-effects of this torrent of new players in the cryptocurrency game has been cryptojacking, or the unauthorized use of your computer to mine cryptocurrency.

 So, how does this all happen?

 Let’s start by explaining in very general terms what cryptocoin mining is.
-Cryptocurrency is controlled by a central “bank” – in very basic terms, your computer solves a complex algorithm that is used to verify transactions.
+Cryptocurrency is controlled by a central “bank”; in basic terms, your computer solves a complex algorithm that is used to verify transactions.
 In exchange, you’re given a small amount of cryptocurrency as payment.
-Details vary between different types of cryptocurrency you’re using, but the core concept remains the same.
-The complexity of the algorithm being solved for is intentionally resource intensive, as this guarantees the value of said currency.

-Unfortunately, however, it seems that we’re only currently discovering a handful out of the full scope of the phenomenon known as cryptojacking.
-We’ve seen our first of potentially many future spikes in cryptocurrency and with it the growing importance of protecting your resources.
+At present, we’ve only touched the tip of the iceberg on this phenomenon known as cryptojacking.
+We’ve seen the first of potentially many future spikes in cryptocurrency, and with it the growing importance of protecting your resources.